 This theory is a physical theory, not a philosophical or psychological theory, as it is based on physical evidence and provides experimentally verifiable predictions.
-Its main objectives are to answer the basic questions of what the mind and its associated phenomena, such as qualia and consciousness, are, why they occur, how they occur, and other related questions, by basing on scientific evidence.
+Its main objectives are to answer the basic questions of what the mind, consciousness, and qualia are, why they occur, and how they occur, together with other related questions, by basing on scientific evidence.
 It is a basic theory that deals with only fundamental concepts; it does not answer specific questions such as what exact neural circuits create qualia and consciousness or what the exact characteristics of neural signaling that can create them are.
 However, at present, great advances are being made regarding these specific questions, and one can find the present or potential answers in the current literature in cognitive neuroscience and related fields.

 Whether this theory is correct or not remains to be verified by experiments.
 Nevertheless, no matter whether the theory is finally proved to be correct, partially correct, or incorrect, I really hope that it will lead to discussions and experiments that will help advance our understanding of the mind.